just2102/uniswap-profit-calculator/README.md

 ### Calculate Profit

-Calculates profit for a given account on a specified chain for a given period (currently fixed at 1 month), with a parameter to ignore transactions with profit above a specified amount in USD.
+Calculates profit for a given account on a specified chain for a given period in days, with a parameter to ignore transactions with profit above a specified amount in USD.

 ```shell
 npx hardhat calc --account {account} --chain {chain} --ignore {ignore} --days {days}